BIOL 201 - Introductory Biology

 Concordia Libraries subscribes to JoVE Science Education videos.
 These videos show basic lab techniques and methods that you will use during your labs.
 Videos you may find helpful include:

-- Scientific Reports from the University of Wisconsin - Madison
+- Formatting Science Reports from the University of Wisconsin - Madison

 - The Lab Report from the University of Toronto

 Books at the Library:

 - Making sense: a student's guide to research and writing:

 - Vanier Library, Reference section: QH 304 N67 2011.